AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 Most providers require a throughput limit for each SMPP connection.
 This can be achieved by setting a number of SMS in the external account.
 Note that throughput throttling happens per connection, so the total effective throughput is the limit per connection multiplied by the total number of connections.
 This is detailed in the [Simultaneous connections](../../administration/using/sms-protocol.md#connection-settings) section.

 To reach maximum possible throughput, you will need to fine tune the maximum sending window.
-The sending window is the number of SUBMIT_SM PDUs that can be sent without waiting for a SUBMIT_SM_RESP.
+The sending window is the number of `SUBMIT_SM PDU`s that can be sent without waiting for a `SUBMIT_SM_RESP`.
 See the [Sending window setting](../../administration/using/sms-protocol.md#throughput-timeouts) section for more details.

 ### SR and error management ("Appendix B") {#sr-error-management}

-The SMPP protocol defines standard synchronous errors in RESP PDUs, but it does not define error codes for SR. Each provider uses their own error codes with their meaning.
+The SMPP protocol defines standard synchronous errors in `RESP PDU`s, but it does not define error codes for SR. Each provider uses their own error codes with their meaning.

 A recommendation is made in the Appendix B section of the SMPP protocol specification, but this does not list the actual error codes nor their meaning.